Altitude Camp, Who we are

 How we protect your data

 SSL (Secure Socket Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This secure link ensures that all data transferred remains private.
 It’s also called TLS (Transport Layer Security, TLSv2).
-Millions of websites use SSL encryption every day to secure connections and keep their customer’s data safe from monitoring and tampering
+Millions of websites use SSL encryption every day to secure connections and keep their customer’s data safe from monitoring and tampering.
+Additionally, our TLS/SSL site certificates are automatically rotated/renewed every 30 days to ensure privacy first when visiting our site.

 DNS, DDoS & WAF